wrapl/minilang/docs/language.rst

 Methods
 ~~~~~~~

-Every value in *Minilang* has  with methods defining their behaviour.
-More information can be found in :doc:`/oop`.
-Method names are first class objects in *Minilang*, and can be created using a colon ``:`` followed by one or more alphanumeric characters, or any combination of characters surrounded by quotes.
+Methods are first class objects in *Minilang*.
+They can be created using a colon ``:`` followed by one or more alphanumeric characters, or any combination of characters surrounded by quotes.

 Methods consisting of only the characters ``!``, ``@``, ``#``, ``$``, ``%``, ``^``, ``&``, ``*``, ``-``, ``+``, ``=``, ``|``, ``\``, ``~``, `````, ``/``, ``?``, ``<``, ``>`` or ``.`` can be written directly, without any leading ``:`` or quotes.